 Authors: Assoc Prof Patrick Emanuel, Dermatopathologist, Auckland, New Zealand, 2013.

-Otherwise known as collagenous fibroma, desmoplastic fibroblastomas are benign tumours that present as slow growing masses in the subcutis and mainly occur in middle age.
+Otherwise known as collagenous fibroma, desmoplastic fibroblastoma is a benign tumour that presents as slow-growing masses in the subcutis and mainly occur in middle age.
 They have been described involving a wide range of anatomic sites but most commonly arise on the upper extremity.

 Immunohistochemical studies reveal desmoplastic fibroblastoma is negative with S100, CD34, desmin.